1999–2000 in English football: Diary of the season

 27 August 1999 – Lazio beat Manchester United 1–0 in Monaco to win the European Super Cup.

 28 August 1999 – Ruud Gullit resigns after one year as manager of Newcastle United.

 30 August 1999 – Andy Cole scores four goals against his old club Newcastle United as Manchester United beat them 5–1 at Old Trafford.

 31 August 1999 – The first month of the league season ends with treble winners Manchester United looking well placed for retaining their league title as Premier League leaders with five wins and a draw from their first six games.
 Aston Villa are their nearest contenders, while Chelsea, West Ham United and Leicester City complete the top five.
 Sheffield Wednesday and Newcastle United, both winless, prop up the rest of the top flight, while Bradford City occupy the final bottom three position at the end of the first month of their first top division season for nearly 80 years.
-Ipswich Town are hopeful of making it back to the Premier League after five seasons away (during which time they have suffered three playoff disappointments) as they finish the first month of the season as Division One leaders.
+Ipswich Town are hopeful of making it back to the Premier League after five seasons away (during which time they have suffered three play-off disappointments) as they finish the first month of the season as Division One leaders.
 Stockport County have emerged as surprise contenders for a Premier League place as they stand second in Division One.
 The playoff zone is occupied by West Bromwich Albion, Manchester City, Birmingham City and Fulham.

 3 September 1999 – Newcastle United appoint Bobby Robson as their new manager.
 The former England manager, 66, is the oldest manager in all four division of the English league – and almost 30 years older than his predecessor Ruud Gullit.

 7 September 1999 – Ade Akinbiyi becomes the most expensive Division Two player when he leaves Bristol City for Division One promotion hopefuls Wolverhampton Wanderers.

 11 September 1999 – Jamie Carragher scores two own goals as Liverpool lose 3–2 at home to Manchester United in the league.

 17 September 1999 – Former England and Liverpool full-back Rob Jones retires from football at the age of 28 after failing to recover from a succession of injuries.